Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (c) Special speed limit; pilot project.
 The

-Commission and the Board of the Commuter Rail Division of the Regional Transportation Authority shall conduct a pilot project in the Village of Fox River Grove, the site of the fatal school bus accident at a railroad crossing on October 25, 1995, in order to improve railroad crossing safety.
+Commission and the Board of the Commuter Rail Division of the Regional Transportation Authority shall conduct a pilot project in the Village of Fox River Grove, the site of the fatal school bus crash at a railroad crossing on October 25, 1995, in order to improve railroad crossing safety.
 For this project, the Commission is directed to set the maximum train speed limit for Regional Transportation Authority trains at 50 miles per hour at intersections on that portion of the intrastate rail line located in the Village of Fox River Grove.
 If the Regional Transportation Authority deliberately fails to comply with this maximum speed limit, then any entity, governmental or otherwise, that provides capital or operational funds to the Regional Transportation Authority shall appropriately reduce or eliminate that funding.
 The Commission shall report to the Governor and the General Assembly on the results of this pilot project in January 1999, January 2000, and January 2001.
 The Commission shall also submit a final report on the pilot project to the Governor and the General Assembly in January 2001.
 The provisions of this subsection (c), other than this sentence, are inoperative after February 1, 2001.

 (d) Freight train crew size.
 No rail carrier shall